With more than one child, sibling rivalry is often inevitable

 Being the peacekeeper

-As the parent, it will be your job to manage sibling rivalry until children outgrow the issue.
+As the parent, it’s your job to manage sibling rivalry until children outgrow the issue.

 Try not to compare your kids.
 Be mindful of what you say and how you say it.
 Even an innocent comment like, “See how nicely your sister dressed herself today,” could be taken the wrong way by your son if you’re always complaining about his untidy clothes.
 Competition simply increases sibling rivalry.
 “Let’s see who can finish tidying up first” might motivate them both, but only one can be a winner in the race for your approval.
 Change the angle by making them work together to beat the clock, and you’re in a win-win situation.

-There aren’t enough hours in the day for your work, family, your own wellbeing, and to fight all sibling battles, so look for small wins.
-Such as setting up special time with each child whenever possible.
+There aren’t enough hours in the day for your work, family, your own wellbeing, and to mediate all sibling battles, so look for small wins.
+This could be earmarking special time with each child whenever possible.
 If your son loves kicking around the ball in the garden, make this a quick 30-minute date for the two of you, no one else allowed.
-This way, he gets his time with you and you go a long way in creating lasting bonds that’s unique to you and him only.
+This way, he gets his time with you and you create another building block in your personal relationship with that child.

 Tips to manage sibling rivalry

-• Get creative in setting up an environment of choice and empowerment for your children.
-Instead of saying that the child who finishes tidying up first can choose the TV programme, give them alternative days for each one to choose the TV programme.
+- Get creative in fostering an environment of choice and empowerment for your children.
+Instead of saying that the child who finishes tidying up first can choose the TV programme, offer them alternative days for each one to choose the TV programme.

-• “Bad” feelings are normal sometimes, so don’t disregard it immediately if your child says something negative about her sister.
+- “Bad” feelings are normal sometimes, so don’t disregard them immediately if your child says something negative about her sister.
 Listen to her vent, and then give practical and caring advice on how to overcome her feelings.

 Images: Unsplash